What is a fiduciary?

 What are the CFA®, CFP®, and ChFC® certifications?

 Most consumers consider all financial planners to be certified, but this isn’t the case.
-Anyone can call themselves a “financial planner,” but, to use the CFA®, CFP®, and ChFC® marks, we had to fulfill rigorous certification requirements and have to maintain our level of competence, ethics, and professionalism through continuing education.
+Anyone can call themselves a “financial planner,” but, to use the CFA®, CFP®, and ChFC® marks, we had to fulfill rigorous certification requirements and have to maintain high standards in competence, ethics, and professionalism through continuing education.

 How do you get paid?

 There are a select few products from which we do receive commissions when we implement them with you.
-These include insurance products, annuities, and some 529 plans.
+These include insurance products and some annuities.
 We value transparency and will explain to you the costs of these products and how we get paid on them when they apply to your individual circumstances.

 I need help getting out of debt, can you help me?